 The following aspects need to be considered by the organisation to successfully manage change.

-These success factors will enable the organisation to better manage its change needs through an effective procedural flow that will ensure they achieve a competitive edge for business growth.
+These success factors will enable the organisation to better manage its change needs through an effective procedural flow that will ensure it achieves a competitive edge for business growth.

 As of recent global development trends, there has been a keen interest in pursuing infrastructure projects in Kuwait, with the pattern veering towards investing in the Build, Operate and Transfer (BOT) projects.
 This global interest has further seen an upward momentum following the recently amended BOT legislation by the Kuwait Government (Sohail Barkatali, 2014).
 The evolution of the financing of projects in Kuwait was a major milestone that was achieved after the closure of the Az-Zour North IWPP phase I project in early January, and the interest of global investors has sparked to new heights.
 The Kuwait government has revised the entire legal framework for BOT procurement of infrastructure projects in Kuwait in retrospect of the value this contracting is bringing to the projects and the economy at large.
 Following the amended BOT law, an increased number of contractors and bidders are now looking to maximise returns on upcoming opportunities and development initiatives as Kuwait has already undertaken some public-private partnership projects.

 The history of the building, operating and transferring BOT projects dates back to 2002 when Kuwait first started using the BOT model to construct its Sulaibiya wastewater and reclamation project with a cost estimate of US$377 million.
-The ministry of public works signed a 27-year concession for the investors and sponsors of the project to put together a 25-year debt that was regionally funded (Fahad Al-Azemi et al ., 2014).
+The Ministry of Public Works signed a 27-year concession for the investors and sponsors of the project to put together a 25-year debt that was regionally funded (Fahad Al-Azemi et al ., 2014).
 Hence, there was a keen interest in pursuing built environment projects focused on employing the EPC procurement method.
-But, this trend witnessed a change with the successful closure of the Az-Zour North IWPP phase I project, which propelled investors to pursue the BOT procurement method.
+However, this trend witnessed a change with the successful closure of the Az-Zour North IWPP phase I project, which propelled investors to pursue the BOT procurement method.

 With the ease and convenience of the BOT law, government consideration for further amendments in the law and the feasibility of the Kuwait market, it can be ascertained that the BOT procurement trends project a profitable upward curve (Fahad Al-Azemi, 2014).
 However, there are other risk categories to be considered when undertaking build-operate-transfer (BOT) infrastructure projects in Kuwait relevant to the construction industry and its environmental variables.
 It is important that these economic, social, political and technology-related risks be evaluated through a sophisticated evaluation framework to assess further the feasibility of the BOT procurement in Kuwait projects and how it provides value for money.